Nikita1Belov/Java-Advanced-OOP/module_2/exercise_3/README.md

-Let’s say there is a class named Mortgage, which extends from the Exception class.
+Let’s say there is a class named Mortgage, which extends the Exception class.
 This class has a constructor that takes the following parameters: mortgage loan term and principal amount.
 Then the constructor calls the method Calculate(), which contains the following algorithm:

 monthly_installment = principal / loan_term + principal / 240.